 DIRECTIONS FOR PRE-CLASS REFLECTION WRITING

-Be sure to not fall behind in writing these over the course of the semester.
-To receive credit for your reflection, you must upload it to Box the night before class and then bring a hard copy with you to class.
+To receive credit for your reflection, you must email it to me the night before class and then bring a hard copy with you to class.
 In other words, you cannot receive credit for a reflection if you are not present and able to discuss it with us in class.
 Give your most careful attention to these directions, as these reflections are worth a significant portion of your overall grade.

 1) Identify what seems to you a particularly important, or insightful, or outrageous, or thought-provoking, or rhetorically powerful passage in the assigned reading.
 The passage should be important for your understanding of the assigned reading.

 2) Explain (that is, make a case) why you judge that passage to be so important for understanding the text.
 The key here is to make a connection between the point you identify and its larger context.
 Excellent reflection writing (i.e., writing at an “A” level) should consider how something explicit in the text results in implicit effects (whether logically or imaginatively).
 In some cases, the connection you make could involve drawing out the logical implications of a claim or examining its assumptions.
 In other cases you might consider the dramatic context for a specific statement (e.g., By whom?
 Under what implied circumstances?) or explain the effects that arise from combining different types of imagery.
 The key point is that your aim in these reflections is not simply to emote but to practice logical thinking through the writing process.